1871 Scotland versus England rugby union match

 The rugby union match played between Scotland and England on 27 March 1871 was the world's first international rugby match.
-It is also officially the first international football match in any football code.
+It is also officially the first international rugby match in any rugby code.
 The match was played at Raeburn Place, Edinburgh in front of 4,000 spectators.
 Scotland won the match, scoring two tries and a goal to England's single try.